 The ego is very focused on scarcity and its biggest fear is loss.
 Therefore it doesn’t like giving away things for free!
 However, the more you give, the greater the feeling of joy flows through you, and the more power you give to the heart to override the ego.

 Make a list of reasons to be grateful.
 Gratitude thinking is incredibly powerful because it harnesses the power of the heart and the mind.
 Spending 15 minutes first thing each morning and writing a list of reasons to feel grateful has such a profound effect on me.
 It reminds me how amazing my life is, warms my heart and sets my day off on a positive vibe.

 Meditation.
 When you are in a true state of meditation, you have no thoughts – and therefore the ego can’t be present.
 Aristotle, said ‘we are what we repeatedly do‘.
 If you have never meditated before, don’t expect to silence your mind in the first sitting!
 Like any skill, it takes time and it takes practice, but the investment is priceless.

-There is no right or wrong way to sedate the ego, find what works for you.
+There is no right or wrong way to take your power back from the ego, find what works for you.
 When you find what works, the key is consistency.
-The more you connect with your heart, your soul, your inner being, your spirit, the source within you – what ever you relate to it as, the more you take away the power from the ego and move towards a greater sense of inner happiness, peace and contentment.
+The more you connect with your heart, your soul, your inner being, your spirit, the source within you – however you relate to it, the more you take away the power from the ego and move towards a greater sense of inner happiness, peace and contentment.